- Education and Science»

 The first apartment I can remember living in was a small first-floor apartment on South 63rd Street in West Allis, Wisconsin.
 We lived one-half block from Greenfield Avenue. and about one or two blocks from National Avenue which ran all the way into the city of Milwaukee.

 In reality, we didn't live alone on the first floor at 1338 South 63rd Street.
 We shared the first floor with a woman who lived in an adjoining small apartment separated only by a passage which led up to a shared bathroom between the first and second floors.
 I used to call the lady Mrs. Poo.

 Our apartment was very small having only a small kitchen, living room, and one bedroom.
-I remember sleeping on a small roll-a-way bed.
+I remember sleeping on a small roll-a-way bed in the living room.

-There was a very small front yard and a little larger back yard where ma went to hang clothes.
+There were a very small front yard and a little larger backyard where ma went to hang clothes.
 I don't remember the neighbors who lived upstairs or on one side of us, but I do remember Harry Fiske and his daughter Marlene who lived on the other side.
 Harry was a short fat jovial man who gave us our first color TV in 1953.
 He did this by affixing some colored transparent paper on the screen of our TV!